 The side effects from using castor oil to induce labor result from the laxative properties of the oil.
-If you do not exceed the recommended dose the side effects are likely to be minimal.
-Some of the side effects of using castor oil to give birth can include the following conditions:
+If you do not exceed the recommended dose, the side effects are likely to be minimal.
+The side effects of using castor oil to give birth can include the following conditions:

 - Abdominal cramping

 Cramping in the intestines is a sign that the castor oil is working, and uterine contractions should start soon after abdominal cramps are first experienced.
 If you do experience diarrhea when using castor oil to induce labor, you should keep your fluid intake high to avoid becoming dehydrated.

 Some women are concerned that using castor oil to induce labor will see their baby suffer the same side effects from the oil.
 Castor oil, however, is passed from the gut during normal bowel movements and the oil does not enter the mother’s blood stream, so cannot be passed from mother to baby.

 How to Use Castor Oil to Induce Labor